mever-team/FairBench/docs/advanced/manipulation.md

-this operation is in general applicable to all variable forks, although this time usage is discouraged outside of report manipulation, as reduction creates new -and potentially unforeseen- data branches, but constitutes the main mechanism for summarizing multi-attribute reports into one measure.
+this operation is in general applicable to all variable forks, although this time usage is discouraged outside of report manipulation, as reduction creates new -and potentially unforeseen- data branches.
+That said, it is also the main mechanism for summarizing multi-attribute reports into one measure.
 Reduction internally runs three types of functions obtained from its arguments: